kagjerde/MMM-Avinor/README.md

 The module uses XML data format from Avinor in Norway.
 The URL has to be updated based on airport name.
 Please see [Avinor data format](https://avinor.no/konsern/tjenester/flydata/flydata-i-xml-format) for details.

-It is based on the [MMM-HTTPRequestDisplay](https://github.com/Eunanibus/MMM-HTTPRequestDisplay) By Eunan Camilleri.
-But uses https and node_helper.js to get access to the Avinor data.
+It is based on the [MMM-HTTPRequestDisplay](https://github.com/Eunanibus/MMM-HTTPRequestDisplay) by Eunan Camilleri, but uses https and node_helper.js to get access to the Avinor data.

 ## Installation